Updated May 12, 2020

 Child care options for essential workers with young children (not school-aged)

-- The B.C. government launched a new temporary process to match parents, who are essential service workers and have children up to age five, with child care in their communities.
+- The B.C. government's Temporary Emergency Child Care Program for Essential Workers will match parents, who are essential service workers and have children up to age five, with child care in their communities.

 - Essential service workers will be connected to child care spaces by Child Care Resource Referral (CCRR) centres that have been created in 38 communities across B.C.

-- Child care spaces are prioritized for parents working in health care services and social services.
+- Child care spaces are prioritized for parents working in public health, health services, law enforcement, first responders and emergency response sectors.

-- Forms to identify the need for urgent child care must be submitted accessed at 1-888-338-6622 and selecting Option 4 or by visiting the Ministry of Children and Family Development's child care response webpage.
+- Forms to identify the need for urgent child care must be submitted accessed at 1-888-338-6622 and selecting Option 4 or online.

 Find more information on the Ministry of Children and Family Development website.